binhrobles/rusty-bikes/README.md

 ---
-n1 integer NOT NULL,    FK to Node, indexed n2 integer NOT NULL,    FK to Node, indexed wayId integer NOT NULL, FK to WayIndex
+n1 integer NOT NULL,    FK to Node, indexed n2 integer NOT NULL,    FK to Node, indexed way integer NOT NULL, FK to WayIndex
 PRIMARY KEY (n1, n2, wayId)
 ```